Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Discussion on Computational Costs and Number of Parameters

 \textbf{Number of Trainable Parameters.} The total number of parameters in the prompt is \( L_g \times H_g \times D + L_e \times H_e \times D \), where $H_g$ represents the number of layers inserted by the g-prompt and $H_e$ represents the number of layers inserted by the e-prompt.
 The number of parameters for SK is \( M \times D \), and the number of parameters for MK is \( |\mathcal{Y}^1 \cup \mathcal{Y}^2 \cup \cdots \cup \mathcal{Y}^T| \times D \).
 Compared to SQSK, the prompt and classifiers parameters of MQMK remain unchanged, while the key parameters become multiple times the number of categories in each task.

-\textbf{Training Process.} MQ does not need to be executed.
-Instead, queries are directly located based on the task $t$.
+\textbf{Training Process.} Queries are directly located based on the task $t$.
 Since the prediction and the query use the same features, only one forward and one backward pass through the ViT backbone is required.
 In contrast, SQSK needs to perform both a query and a prediction with the prompt, which requires two forward passes and one backward pass through the ViT backbone.

-\textbf{Practical Results.} As shown in \cref{tab:cost_analysis}, during the training phase, the computational cost of MQMK is 0.65 times that of SQSK.
-This is because MQ performs one less forward pass of the ViT.
-In the inference phase, MQMK's computational cost is approximately five times that of SQSK.
-This is due to the multiple forward passes of ViT caused by MQ.
-The parameter count of MQMK is nearly the same as that of SQSK.
-Since the number of parameters for the keys is relatively small compared to the prompt, the additional parameter burden introduced by MK is not significant.
+\textbf{Practical Results.} Training Phase: The MQMK series is more efficient, saving approximately 1/3 of the training time.
+This is because SQ-based methods require running the ViT backbone twice—once for querying and once for inference using the selected prompt.
+In contrast, MQMK performs both querying and inference based on the same feature representation, avoiding redundant computation.
+Inference Phase: Both MQMK-EI and SQSK employ a two-stage sequential inference process, leading to comparable inference times.
+However, MQMK (Parallel) significantly improves inference efficiency by replicating each input $M$ times, combining them with different prompts, and forwarding them as a single batch of size $M$.
+This parallelization strategy results in nearly 2× speedup.
+While the sequential inference variant of MQMK incurs higher latency than other approaches, its speed is still acceptable in many real-world applications.
 The practical results align with the theoretical expectations.